 Please download SuperVision from the downloads section of this website.
 Next extract and run the downloaded executable from the zip file to install the application.
 Release Notes are also available here.

-The following guide applies to the emteqPRO system both in ‘VR mode’ (connected to an HTC VIVE Pro) and in ‘Open-Face mode’ (standalone, looking out at the real world!) sometimes refered to as ‘desktop’ as it runs as a normal app on your computer.
+The following guide applies to the emteqPRO system both in ‘VR mode’ (connected to an HTC VIVE Pro) and in ‘Open-Face mode’ (standalone, looking out at the real world!) sometimes referred to as ‘desktop’ as it runs as a normal app on your computer.
 Please select the appropriate version of the EmteqSDK demo from the download site and follow the instructions below.

 When the installation is completed it should launch automatically.
 You can also launch it by clicking the desktop shortcut for the SuperVision application.

 It is not required to keep the downloaded zip file, you may delete this file once the SuperVision app is successfully installed.

 The SuperVision app will automatically check for new versions and run updates in the background.
 You will see a Windows notification whenever a new version becomes available.